 (Prerequisite: MATH 107 or 114) Detailed coverage of descriptive statistics.
-An introduction to the elements of probability theory (including Bayes's theorem) and decision theory, and index numbers.
+An introduction to the elements of probability theory and decision theory, and index numbers.
 The major discrete and continuous probability distributions are covered with an emphasis on business applications.
 Data analysis will be done using appropriate software.